 Canopy cover is not distributed evenly across the region or within municipalities.
 To better understand how land cover patterns vary, they are compared across land use types like residential, commercial, or park properties.
-In Avalon Park, the highest percentage of canopy is found in natural areas and parks (Fig. 3).
-Industrial and utility properties have the lowest canopy cover.
+In Norwood Park, the highest percentage of canopy is found in transit and natural areas (Fig. 3).
+Utility and industrial properties have the lowest canopy cover.
 As one might expect, transit areas have the largest proportion of roads, and industrial, residential, and commercial land use types have an abundance of buildings.
 See Table 1 on page 5 of this report for a detailed analysis of land cover distribution.

 By combining turf, bare soil, and other paved surface categories, we can identify which land use types have the most room for growth.
-In Avalon Park, the highest proportions of plantable space are found in vacant and utility properties (Fig. 4).
+In Norwood Park, the highest proportions of plantable space are found in vacant and utility properties (Fig. 4).